5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   "relations": []
 }
 ```
-* 404 - Plan was not found.
+* 404 - Action-Plan was not found.
 * 500 - An error occurred.

 ### DELETE Data/Action/plan/{id}
-Delete plan by id.
+Delete Action-Plan by id.

 Param:

-* id - provide the guid id for the desired action plan to be deleted ex.
+* id - provide the guid id for the desired Action-Plan to be deleted ex.
 97bb19b1-042c-408e-b1d9-2a2ebbe05b66.

 Return:

-* 200 Success, plan was deleted.
+* 200 Success, Action-Plan was deleted.
 * 404 Plan was not found.
 * 500 An error occurred.

 ### PUT Data/Action/plan/{id}
-Update an existing plan.
+Update an existing Action-Plan.

 Param:

-* id - provide the guid id for the desired action plan to be updated ex.
+* id - provide the guid id for the desired Action-Plan to be updated ex.
 97bb19b1-042c-408e-b1d9-2a2ebbe05b66.

 ```json
 {